 “Is the mind anything more than the brain?”
 “Are there moral rules that apply to everyone, everywhere?”
 “What is free will, and do we have it?”
 “Do non-human animals have rights?”

-The Department also offers a Departmental Honors program, a minor and, from Fall 2020, a Certificate in Ethical Theory and Practice.
+The Department also offers a Departmental Honors program, a minor, and a Certificate in Ethical Theory and Practice.

 Why major in Philosophy?